 General Knowledge can be defined as important facts and figures collected over a period of time.
-Apart from being an evident part of most of the competitive exams, it also makes an individual smart in many ways.
-A child’s growth and success in today’s world depends upon various factors.
+Apart from being an evident part of most competitive exams, it also makes an individual smart in many ways.
+A child’s growth and success in today’s world depend upon various factors.
 Beyond academics, general knowledge for kids help in gaining more understanding about different areas.
-A kid gathers information and learns from the surroundings, which develops their mental ability.
+A kid gathers information and learns from their surroundings, which develops their mental ability.
 The blog will enumerate the importance of general knowledge for kids, basic question and answers, and tips to learn them.

 General Knowledge for kids comes as an additional subject in the school curriculum where they have to mug up facts and figures ranging from great personalities, sports, historic events, economics and many other fields.
 Given below is the importance of GK in the lives of a student:

-- Helps students in achieving better grades: The student’s performance and grade in school, college and even competitive exams have been seen improved passively due to general knowledge.
+• Helps students in achieving better grades: The student’s performance and grades in school, college and even competitive exams have been seen to improve passively due to general knowledge.

-- Helps in making Better Decisions: A person having good general knowledge makes the person smart in every sense and help in taking important decisions in one’s life.
+• Helps in Making Better Decisions: A person having good general knowledge makes the person smart in every sense and helps in taking important decisions in one’s life.

-50 Basic Question & Answers General Knowledge for Kids
+50 Basic General Knowledge for Kids: Questions & Answers

-GK adds more information to their knowledge base.
+GK adds more information to its knowledge base.
 Here is a list of 50 basic questions and answers of General Knowledge for Kids, of all kind of ages:

 Ques1: How many days do we have in a week?